Buyer's Guide

 How LN Flooring quotes vinyl

 Every LN Flooring quote itemises supply, installation, skirting and door trims separately.
-We are a BCA Registered Firm (workhead CR06 Interior Decoration & Finishing Works, Grade L1) and a bizSAFE Level 3 certified business - both credentials are verifiable on the BCA Directory and on bizSAFE Singapore.
+We are a BCA Registered Firm (workhead CR06 Interior Decoration & Finishing Works, Grade L1) and a bizSAFE Level 3 certified business.
+Both credentials are verifiable on the BCA Directory and on bizSAFE Singapore.
 The site visit is free, no obligation, and we will tell you on the visit whether overlay is possible for your flat.

 Most quotes are returned within 24 hours of the visit.
-If you want a ballpark before the site visit, use the calculator in the HDB flooring cost guide - it's the same calculator we use internally.
+If you want a ballpark before the site visit, use the calculator in the HDB flooring cost guide.
+It's the same calculator we use internally.

 Frequently Asked Questions

 Vinyl flooring is a multi-layer synthetic plank or tile with a printed wood or stone design pressed under a transparent wear layer.
-In Singapore it has become the default floor for HDB and condo renovations because it is 100% waterproof, dimensionally stable in humidity, scratch resistant, and can be installed in a single day over existing tiles - typically 40 to 60% cheaper than a porcelain tile job.
+In Singapore it has become the default floor for HDB and condo renovations because it is 100% waterproof, dimensionally stable in humidity, scratch resistant, and can be installed in a single day over existing tiles, typically 40 to 60% cheaper than a porcelain tile job.

-Standard LVT vinyl overlay runs S$3.00 to S$5.00 per square foot supplied and installed.
-Premium Korean SPC overlay runs S$3.80 to S$5.50 psf.
-Herringbone vinyl runs S$5.00 to S$8.00 psf because of the labour-intensive pattern lay.
+LVT vinyl overlay runs S$3.20 to S$4.90 per square foot supplied and installed at LN Flooring, depending on the series and wear layer.
+Herringbone vinyl (LN H Series) is a flat S$4.90 psf — the pattern lay takes longer to install, but the rate matches the top of the plank range.
+LN does not sell SPC.
 A 4-room HDB flat (around 860 sqft) typically costs S$2,600 to S$4,300 for LVT overlay, with no hacking required.

-Yes - this is called overlay installation and it is suitable for most HDB flats.
+Yes.
+This is called overlay installation and it is suitable for most HDB flats.
 The existing tiles must be flat (within 3mm over 1.8m), firmly adhered with no hollow areas, and free of significant cracks.
-Overlay skips the hacking, debris removal, dust and 5 to 7 days of disruption - the new vinyl is click-locked over the existing tiles in a single day.
+Overlay skips the hacking, debris removal, dust and 5 to 7 days of disruption.
+The new vinyl is click-locked over the existing tiles in a single day.
 Overlay is not suitable for wet areas such as bathrooms or wet kitchens.

 LN Flooring vinyl ranges carry a 25-year manufacturer warranty on the product backed by a 1-year workmanship warranty on the installation.
 In practice, residential vinyl with a 0.5mm wear layer in a typical Singapore HDB or condo lasts 15 to 25 years before any visible wear.
-The wear layer is the single most important spec, 0.3mm is light residential, 0.5mm handles heavy residential use including pets and children, and 0.7mm is commercial grade.
+The wear layer is the single most important spec: 0.3mm is light residential, 0.5mm handles heavy residential use including pets and children, and 0.7mm is commercial grade.

-Yes - vinyl overlay installation does not require an HDB permit because it does not involve hacking, plumbing, electrical or structural work.
+Yes.
+Vinyl overlay installation does not require an HDB permit because it does not involve hacking, plumbing, electrical or structural work.
 If hacking of existing tiles is involved, the contractor must follow HDB renovation hours (Mondays to Saturdays, 9am to 5pm, no Sundays or public holidays) and the homeowner must submit a renovation permit.
 LN Flooring is a BCA Registered Firm and handles permit logistics on request.

 Free Site Visit, Itemised Quote

-Tell us your unit type and which vinyl variant interests you - or just say you want a recommendation.
+Tell us your unit type and which vinyl variant interests you, or just say you want a recommendation.
 Quote within 24 hours, every cost line itemised upfront.

 WhatsApp Kayler for a Free Quote